Pentestas / help

 Use Exploit-DB matches as search starters, not drop-in attack plans.
 Rank 1 is usually the best-fit historical exploit against your stack version.

-Click Show verbose to stream every log line: which endpoints were probed, which payloads fired, what the response looked like.
+Click Show verbose (or just leave the panel open while a scan runs) to stream every log line: which endpoints were probed, which payloads fired, what the response looked like.
 Huge volume, but invaluable when you're debugging "why didn't it find X?".

 Export + share